Cottage Inn Pizza: The Original Cottage Inn

-In Ann Arbor, Michigan, at 512 East William, the original Cottage Inn restaurant still stands today.
-In the beginning, it was a coffee business that eventually included pizza.
-In Ann Arbor, it was the first establishment to serve pizza.
-They are presently situated at 515 E. Williams St. in Ann Arbor, Michigan, the same building as the Original Cottage Inn.

-The building was purchased by the current owner in 1961.
+The original Cottage Inn restaurant opened at 512 East William St. in 1948, near the University of Michigan campus.
+It was a coffee business that eventually included pizza.
+It was the first establishment to serve pizza in Ann Arbor.
+The building was purchased by the Michos family in 1961, and was listed for sale in 2023, as the owner decided to retire.

 Three modifications were made to the restaurant in 1975, 1980, and 1993.
 A second story was added to the restaurant to provide services for banquet rooms.
-Due to its proximity to the University of Michigan, students and tourists frequently dine at the Original Cottage Inn.
-Over the years, the restaurant has built up a solid reputation among the Ann Arbor neighborhood.
-They take part in annual community service projects including Thanksgiving dinners for the needy.

-Early in 2014, Cottage Inn revealed a proposal to use a franchising business model to grow nationally.
-With its website for franchising, the company is now taking applications from prospective franchisees.
+Its proximity to the University of Michigan led to its popularity.

 Cottage Inn Carryout

-By 1978, Cottage Inn established Cottage Inn Carryout & Delivery Inc. to devote to delivery services.
+By 1978, Cottage Inn had established Cottage Inn Carryout & Delivery Inc., devoted to delivery services.
 The first Cottage Inn store under this new company was founded at Packard and Hill streets in Ann Arbor.
 In June 1986, the first franchise opened in Ypsilanti.
 In 2003, the new corporate headquarters and distribution center opened in Ann Arbor.
 In 2017, Cottage Inn opened a franchise location in China.

+Franchises

+The first franchise was granted in 1986.
+Early in 2014, Cottage Inn revealed a proposal to use a franchising business model to grow nationally.
+As of 2022, they had 44 company-owned stores and nine independently franchised locations, and annual sales totaled US $66 million.
+In 2023, they were named in Entrepreneur magazine's "Franchise 500 List".
+The company credits their training in social media and digital marketing for growth.

-Sponsorships
+Sponsorships and community support

 In 2012, Cottage Inn partnered with the Michigan International Speedway to become the official pizza vendor on NASCAR weekends.
-Although the original plan was for Cottage Inn to provide 24-hour delivery service to customers in the campsites, logistical and staffing issues required the company to scale back its services.
+The Cottage Inn's original plan of 24-hour delivery service was scaled back due to logistical and staffing issues.
 Cottage Inn also serves as a pizza vendor for other events held at the Michigan International Speedway, including the Faster Horses Festival.

+They take part in annual community service projects, including the Thanksgiving dinner giveaway.

+Food

+They sell Italian and Greek food.
+Their Cuban pizza, part of the pickle pizza trend, placed in the gourmet pizza category at the 2015 North American Pizza Show.